Q: What countries host SST units?

 Q: What other countries have hosted SST?

-A: Over the years, we have sent students to Belize, Costa Rica, Cuba, Dominican Repulic, El Salvador, Egypt, Ethiopia, Germany, Guadeloupe, Haiti, Honduras, Indonesia, Ivory Coast, Jamaica, Mali, Poland and South Korea.
+A: Over the years, we have sent students to Belize, Cambodia, Costa Rica, Cuba, Dominican Republic, El Salvador, Egypt, Ethiopia, Germany, Guadeloupe, Haiti, Honduras, Ivory Coast, Jamaica, Mali, Morocco, Nicaragua, Poland and South Korea.
+Goshen College also offered a domestic Latino Studies program in which students studied and served the local Latino community for a semester in Northern Indiana.